Region & Language Selector

 eOne-Sixty was launched – the most decorated bike in Merida's history

-Merida were able to look back at a long list of bikes that impressed the cycling press and riders alike but nobody was prepared for the uproar the eOne-Sixty generated.
+Merida produced many bikes that impressed the cycling press and riders over the years but nobody was prepared for the uproar the eOne-Sixty generated.
 Within months of its launch, it started collecting test wins, awards and press accolades that remain unrivalled to this day.
 The bike helped change the perception of the Merida brand, positioning us as a key player in the newly emerging e-mountain bike sector.

 The Bahrain-Merida Team